HamidaNazari/python-intro-exercises/Countup-Countdown/README.md

 ---

-**How to Run**
+How to Run

-Clone the repository or download the code
+Clone the repository or download the code.

-Open a terminal and navigate to the folder containing countup_countdown.py
+Open a terminal and navigate to the folder containing countup_countdown.py.

 Run the script:

-python countup_countdown.py
-Enter the starting numbers as prompted:

-A negative number for countup

-A positive number for countdown

 ---